eclipse/xtext/Builds.md

 1. TODOs
    * create new target for the current eclipse release once it is out
    * adapt latest target to use new orbit / I-builds / eclipse release alias once available
+   * prepare release notes and website changes for next release